Hermanus is an upscale coastal town that has fancy hotels, fancy homes, beautiful sunset vistas and yes, you guessed it, whales!

 The Whale Trail:

-The whale trail is a 5 mile paved/packed dirt pathway that lines that meanders along the cliff and is perfect for whale watching.
+The whale trail is a 5 mile paved/packed dirt pathway that meanders along the cliff and is perfect for whale watching.
 The first day there I happened on it quite by accident when I woke up early to take a morning jog.
 Running just half of it (because I thought it ended although it was just a junction point) was an experience I will remember for life.

-The best place to catch whales is a bit north from town and should not be missed.
+The best place to catch whales is a bit north of town and should not be missed.
 Here you will see the whales surfacing and feeding in large numbers right along the edge of the cliff.
 It is an area easily missed but is right across from a golf course about .5 miles north of the city center.
 You can walk there or take your car and park.

 Shark Cage Diving: